AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/write-a-hookscript.md

     return in_timeline
 ```

-Please note that if your "post adapter write hook" changes `in_timeline` in any way, it's up to the user to persist those changes
-as the hook is run _after_ the file is written to disk.
+Please note that if a "post adapter write hook" changes `in_timeline` in any way, the api will not automatically update the already serialized file.
+The changes will only exist in the in-memory object, because the hook runs _after_ the file is serialized to disk.